-- 1. To make the patties, divide the sirloin into six 5-ounce sirloin balls and form each ball into a patty.
+- To make the patties, divide the sirloin into six 5-ounce sirloin balls and form each ball into a patty.
 Arrange on a tray, cover, and refrigerate.

 - Heat a large skillet over medium-high heat and add just enough oil to cover the entire bottom of the skillet.
 When the oil begins to smoke, reduce the heat to medium and place half of the patties in the skillet.
 Season the patties with salt and pepper and cook for 3 minutes.

-The chili and cheese burger is a hit, but only when served together.
+The chili cheese burger is a hit, but only when served together.
 The chili recipe seems to be written as a standalone chili, with the burger and the cheese sauce as supporting components.
 I thought the chili might be too spicy, but when you add the cheese sauce and sour cream, it’s all just perfect.
 The first couple of bites were a complete mess, but after that, I just embraced the mess and enjoyed the burger.